 ILS sustainability was addressed at the Special COM/OPS/95 meeting which agreed to review the ILS SARPs and guidance material to ensure adequate provision for ILS beyond the year 2000.
 Other recommendations have called for studies and examinations of various scenarios for transition from ILS to either MLS or GNSS, with important emphasis on the economics of operation.

-The introduction of the mobile service, in accordance with the provision of Footnote 5.197 (WRC-07), is not possible in the foreseeable future.
+The introduction of the mobile service, in accordance with the provision of No. 5.197 (WRC-07), is not possible in the foreseeable future.
 In light of the above, it is clear that the ILS allocation will be needed for the long term — until well beyond 2035.

 Figure 7-9.
 Channel pairing between ILS localizer and ILS glide path